9th8/up-to-date-real-world-haskell/20-systems-programming-in-haskell.md

     so you need not be concerned about leap seconds when performing routine calculations.
-The exact manner of handling leap seconds is system-dependent and complex, though usually it can be explained as having a \"long second\".
+The exact manner of handling leap seconds is system-dependent and complex, though usually it can be explained as having a "long second".
 This nuance is generally only of interest when performing precise subsecond calculations.

 [^3]: It is not normally possible to set the `ctime` on POSIX systems.